 Contact local courts and police stations to understand the status of these services.

-We’ll also update our courts and tribunals tracker map.
+We’ll also update our courts and tribunals building status tracker.

-Check our practical framework for return to the office, which is updated regularly with the latest government guidance.
+Check our practical framework for return to the office which is updated with the latest government guidance.

-It’s expected there will be teething problems with the first set of local lockdowns, and we want to quickly and efficiently communicate to government the areas you need more clarity on.
+We want to quickly and efficiently communicate the areas you need more clarity on to the government.